25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Mind your marinades

 “Avoid thick, sugary marinades and ones that have a lot of herbs because they tend to burn much quicker,” Oceguera says.
 Shake off any excess oil prior to grilling to avoid creating soot, too, he advises.
-Skipping the marinade on your beef or chicken, however, is one of 13 grilling mistakes that could make you sick.
+For all the great taste of amazing barbecue without the sugar, try Sweet Baby Ray’s Original No Sugar Added Barbecue Sauce.
+The flavors are so tangy and delicious you won’t miss the sugar.

 There’s no need to clean the inside of your grill

 If you keep putting off cleaning the inside of your grill, there’s no need to worry; in fact, you can completely scratch it off your chore list.
-The smoky residue seasons the grill and flavors your grill.
+The smoky residue seasons and flavors your grill.
 So, go ahead and let it be.
-Here are more household chores that are a waste of time.
+Cooking with spices instead of heavy oils will make cleaning up your grill much easier.
+The Fit Cook Spice Set makes it easy to conjure up flavors like Southern Creole and Green Chile Lime.
+They’re keto-friendly, grain-free, gluten-free, and absolutely delicious.

 Some grilling methods are healthier than others

 Charring meat or fish over intense heat can potentially produce carcinogens, according to the American Institute for Cancer Research.
 In order to mitigate the risk, they suggest pre-cooking meat to avoid the amount of time it’s exposed to the flame, cooking leaner meats to reduce charring, marinating meat to form a protective coat, or opting for grilled veggies instead.
+For a unique twist on a traditional marinade, Primal Kitchens Organic Mango Jalapeno BBQ Sauce is not only tasty, but it’s also USDA organic, Whole30-approved and Paleo-certified so you don’t even have to feel guilty about it.
 Learn how to keep fruits and veggies fresh longer so it’s at its delicious peak when you throw them on the grill.

 Don’t dig in right away